RanjithPavan/AWS-Automation-python/README.md

 This is a script that will sync a local directory to an s3 bucket, and can configure Route53 and cloudfront.

 #### Features
 It currently has the following Features.
+Used to click.

 - list-buckets
 - list-bucket-objects